 I have been doing therapy for 10 years.
 I have worked with children, college students, couples, and individuals.
 I love helping people deal with their anxiety and depression through a teammate approach.
 I have a passion and hard in helping people think and evaluate through the process of grief and loss.
 I also believe in the use of spirituality when it comes to counseling.

 It’s not uncommon to have questions before starting therapy.
 Shawndrika Cook, LPC, has answered a few of the questions they receive most often from new clients.

 No, Shawndrika Cook does not accept insurance.

 What types of therapy does Shawndrika Cook offer?

-Shawndrika Cook offers therapy for couples, families, groups, individuals and via retreats.
+Shawndrika Cook offers therapy for couples, families and individuals.